 - All available carbon bonds are paired with hydrogen atoms

 These stable bonds protect SFA molecules from oxidation and rancidity.
 The stability of SFAs is why our body uses them to build durable cellular membranes.

 54% of the fat in human breast milk is saturated fat.
 This is a strong indicator that it offers critical health benefits.
 Let’s look at the healthy roles saturated fat plays in the body.

 Saturated Fat is an Excellent Source of Energy

 Saturated fat is an excellent source of energy and humans have adapted over millennia to thrive on it.

 We know this because when we eat excess carbs and calories we convert them to saturated fat stores on our bodies.

 When our body metabolizes this stored fat through calorie restriction and exercise, we are essentially consuming saturated fat.
 The human body easily converts SFAs to ketones even when not in a starvation state (unlike most other animals), providing a superior energy source for the majority of cells in our bodies.

-The bodies of modern humans are nearly identical to our caveman ancestors and are therefore adapted to consuming and mobilizing fat stores for energy.
+The bodies of modern humans are nearly identical to those of our caveman ancestors and are, therefore, adapted to consuming and mobilizing fat stores for energy.